 Initially founded as Dubois Père & Fils in 1776, Louis Roederer inherited the company from his uncle in 1833, renamed it eponymously, and set out to target markets abroad.
 With concentrated efforts in several countries, including Russia, Tsar Nicholas II nominated Louis Roederer as the official wine supplier to the Imperial Court of Russia.

 Jean-Claude Rouzaud, grandson of Camille Olry Roederer, inherited the business in 1979.
-Since 2006 his son, Frédéric Rouzaud, has been at the helm of the company since 2006.
+His son, Frédéric Rouzaud, has been at the helm of the company since 2006.

 Champagne Louis Roederer remains one of the few family-owned independent champagne houses today.